apache/airflow/docs/apache-airflow/core-concepts/params.rst

 - If you want to render custom HTML as form on top of the provided features, you can use the ``custom_html_form`` attribute.

 .. note::
-    If the field is required you need to specify a valid default value as well.
-Exception is if DAG is defined with ``schedule=None`` which enforces the user to provide a value in the form at time of submission.
+    If the field is required the default value must be valid according to the schema as well.
+If the DAG is defined with ``schedule=None`` the parameter value validation is made at time of trigger.

 For examples also please take a look to two example DAGs provided: ``example_params_trigger_ui`` and ``example_params_ui_tutorial``.